pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmfilterdeletebyid0.md

 ## -remarks

-This function cannot be called from within a read-only transaction.
-It will fail with **FWP_E_INCOMPATIBLE_TXN**.
+This function cannot be called from within a read-only transaction, it fails  with **FWP_E_INCOMPATIBLE_TXN**.
 See [Object Management](/windows/desktop/FWP/object-management) for more information about transactions.

 This function can be called within a dynamic session if the corresponding object was added during the same session.
 If this function is called for an object that was added during a different dynamic session, it will fail with **FWP_E_WRONG_SESSION**.
 If this function is called for an object that was not added during a dynamic session, it will fail with **FWP_E_DYNAMIC_SESSION_IN_PROGRESS**.